About the Institute for Sustainability

 The Institute for Sustainability at the University of Surrey has been designed as a ‘synthesis centre’, bringing together social and natural scientists, technologists and non-academic stakeholders in the public, private and third sector to advance transdisciplinary research in sustainability.
 The Institute facilitates interconnections between world leading experts, and generates and promotes innovative ideas and approaches for sustainability.

-Our key work programmes
+Our philosophy of work

 Societal change for sustainable living